 South of I-630 University Area

 The area south of I-630 around University to Cedar is another place you're likely to be the target of a crime.
 Crimes against property are again the most prominent here.
-However, according to my analysis, in 2014 you were more likely to be the subject of first-degree battery or other violent crime against a person in this area than in any other area in the city.
+In 2014 you were more likely to be the subject of first-degree battery or other violent crime against a person in this area than in any other area in the city.
 The most dangerous section in this area is the area around 12th street (south of Fair Park).
-Again, most crimes in this area area property crimes and most crimes are committed against residents of this area, not visitors.
+Again, most crimes in this area are property crimes and most crimes are committed against residents of this area, not visitors.
 The area immediately north of this area hosts the University of Arkansas For Medical Sciences and the Little Rock Zoo, and it is fairly safe during the daytime because of the heavy foot traffic.

 03 of 06